Visiting Guatape, Colombia

-The town centre itself is probably Guatape’s main attraction.
-As soon as I saw photos of it online I knew I’d love it, I’m a sucker for anything colourful and this really is just the cutest little place.
+The town centre itself is Guatape’s main attraction.
+As soon as I saw photos of it online I knew I’d love it, I’m a sucker for anything colourful and this is honestly the cutest little place in the world.
 The centre is small but we spent ages just strolling around, taking photos and playing with the dozens of street dogs.
 There’s a small plaza in the middle of town which is really beautiful to sit outside and have a coffee in – this is Colombia after all!

 Just outside Guatape is the famous landmark El Peñol, meaning The Rock, which is quite literally what it is.
 A giant one!
 If you’re feeling fit you can climb up it’s 700ish very steep steps for amazing views over Guatape and its surrounding lakes.
 We got to enjoy these views for about a minute before a huge mass of clouds passed over us and we could barely see a metre in front of us.
 A very strange but cool experience!
-Almost there…Now you see it…Now you don’t!

 This is pretty much where the day trips end, but there’s so much to Guatape that these don’t show.
 The many huge lakes around the town are a hub of activity for various water sports and outdoor activities.
 We rented a double kayak one day and took it out on the lake, which actually ended up being some of the worst hours of my life but Jordan absolutely loved it. *Adds open water to list of things I’m terrified of*.

-Where to Eat
+Where to eat in Guatape